 Helianthus annuus, the annual sunflower, is the mammoth-headed flower associated with the farmlands of the Great Plains—a plant cherished by the Native Americans for its seeds, its silage and later on, for its oil.
 There are dozens of different varieties of annual sunflowers, some 10 feet tall, others barely reaching 18 inches.
-The flower colors are startling in their beauty, with every shade of yellow plus brilliant orange, deep crimson and pale creams with luscious flavors of 'Italian White' and 'Vanilla Ice'.
+The flower colors are startling in their beauty, with every shade of yellow plus brilliant orange, deep crimson, and pale creams named with such luscious flavors as 'Buttercream' and 'Chocolate'.
 The centers of the flowers range from majestic dark seedheads filled with tasty sunflower seeds to centers completely concealed by hundreds of petals.

 Gone are the days when sunflowers were planted only by children or farmers or the unknowing cardinal who dropped his snack as he flew from the feeder.
 Hybridizers, recognizing the ornamental appeal of the sunflower, market it not only as a crop but as a bright, bold plant that produces long-lasting flowers, good for gardeners and good for the cut-flower industry.